14th Pennsylvania Cavalry Regiment: Fisher's Hill

 The Battle of Fisher's Hill occurred on September 21–22, 1864.
 Sheridan's army again defeated Early's army.
 The battle took place further south of Winchester near the Valley Pike, slightly south of Strasburg, Virginia.
-In this battle, Schoonmaker's brigade attacked the front of the Confederate left while Crook's Army of West Virginia flanked the Confederate left using a concealed approach from North Mountain.
-Early's men fled south in disorder, and were pursued by the other half of Averell's division, Powell's brigade.
-Casualties were light for the 14th Pennsylvania Cavalry, one man wounded of the brigade's total of two.
-After the battle, Sheridan pressured his commanders to pursue Early's retreating army, and became impatient with Averell.
-On September 23, Averell was replaced with Powell, who took command on the next day.
+In this battle, Schoonmaker's brigade attacked the front of the Confederate left while Crook's infantry flanked the Confederate left using a concealed approach.
+Early's army fled south in disorder, and were pursued by the other half of Averell's division.
+The 14th Pennsylvania Cavalry had only one man wounded.
+After the battle, Sheridan replaced Averell with Powell.
 Averell chose two companies from the 14th Pennsylvania Cavalry, Companies A and H, to escort him to Winchester.
-Powell's division moved south to Mount Jackson.